sbsilvanabernhardt/Portfolio/samples/excel-modelling/README.md

 ### FP&A Case Example — Pipeline Driven Forecast Model

 A dynamic forecast model driven by pipeline data.
 Converts sales funnel inputs into revenue projections with scenario toggles, enabling Finance and Sales leadership to stress-test assumptions and align on a single plan.
+Includes a dynamic Dashboard with insights ready to use in a slide presentation.

 📥 [Download Model](FP%26A%20Case%20Example%20-%20Pipeline%20Driven%20Forecast%20Model.xlsx)